adryeeel/adryeeel/README.md

 * Building modern web applications for special clients
 * Mastering Data Structures and Algorithms
-* Exploring to implement and train LLMs from scratch
 * Exploring deep learning, LLMs and applied machine learning

 ### 💡 Goals